Roberto Clemente Bridge: Third bridge

 In 1892, the third Sixth Street Bridge was built by engineer Theodore Cooper for the Union Bridge Company.
 The main spans were 440 ft long, each having through trusses of the camel-back type with upward-angled upper chords.
 The spans were twice as wide as the previous bridge.

 In 1927 the bridge had to be taken apart because the steelwork was too brittle for safety.
 That year, the main spans were somewhat trimmed down temporarily from their 80 ft height.
 They were lowered onto barges and floated down the Ohio River to the back channel of Neville Island, where they were used as part of the Coraopolis Bridge.
-Finally in 1994 the steel was scrapped.
+Finally, in 1994 the steel was scrapped.

 Current bridge

 The current bridge was completed on September 29, 1928.
-It is one of the ‘Three Sisters’ bridges, which include the 7th and 9th Street bridges.
-The three bridges are nearly identical self-anchored, eye-bar suspension type.
+It is one of the Three Sisters bridges, which include the 7th and 9th Street bridges.
+The three bridges are nearly identical self-anchored, eye-bar suspension types.
 The horizontal pull of the top cords is resisted by the steel girders along each side of the roadway.
 The suspension system consists of 14" eye-bars extending from end to end, having two pins on the top of each tower and carrying the roadway by 4" eye-bar suspenders at the panel points.
-The stiffening system consists of triple web-plate girders placed parallel to the road grade.
+The stiffening system consists of triple web-plate girders parallel to the road grade.
 The girders are subjected to stresses due to bending combined with direct compression.

 All three bridges were fabricated and erected by American Bridge (AB).
-In an innovative approach, AB turned the eye-bar catenary/deck girder system temporarily into a truss by adding a diagonal to enable erection by balance cantilever.
+In an innovative approach, AB temporarily turned the eye-bar catenary/deck girder system into a truss by adding a diagonal to enable erection by a balanced cantilever.
 This avoided falsework in the river.

-The bridge was later formally named the Roberto Clemente Bridge after baseball legend Roberto Clemente, who played his entire career with the Pittsburgh Pirates.